Original instruments and concepts for navigating the forces that shape the geopolitical order

 A different perspective on the geopolitical playing field

-The Global Strategy Institute publishes a suite of original composite instruments for measuring the structural forces that precede political cascade, populist rupture, and geopolitical conflict.
+The Global Strategy Institute publishes a suite of original composite instruments for measuring the structural forces that precede political cascade, populist rupture, and geopolitical conflict, and for analyzing how dominant narratives are constructed, contested, and closed.
 The instruments are applied to current events in long-form analytical prose on Taming Chaos, the institute's Substack.

 Where most analysis begins with the leader, the event, or the headline, the GSI framework begins with the structural conditions that make those outcomes possible.
 The match does not make the fire.
 The conditions do.